 My firm continues to be right in the thick of prominent whistle-blowing and discrimination cases, a number with national relevance.
-Admitted to the bar for over eighteen years, I possess a wealth of unique and diversified experience.
+Admitted to the bar for twenty years, I possess a wealth of unique and diversified experience.

 In Keegan v.
 Social Security Administration, (2014), my firm represents, Michael Keegan, a former Associate Commissioner for Facilities for the Social Security Administration, who blew the whistle on Carolyn Colvin, the President’s nominee to lead the agency.
 In short, Ms. Colvin, failed to disclose to Congress a damning report regarding a 300 million dollar computer system to process disability claims of which she was aware.
 Moreover, she misled Congress into believing that the project was right on schedule without any notable issues.
 The case was pursued by the Merit Systems Protection Board, the Senate Finance Committee, chaired by Orrin Hatch (R-UT) and the Congressional Committee on Oversight and Government Reform, chaired by Darrell Issa (R-CA).

 In June, 2015, I represented Mr. Keegan before the United States Senate Committee on Homeland Security and Governmental Affairs on a whistle blowing hearing.
 This committee includes ranking Repulican Member, Ron Johnson (D-WI), John McCain (R-AZ), Rand Paul (R-KY), Kelly Ayotte, (R-NH), ranking Democrat Member Thomas Carper, (D-DE) and Claire McCaskill, (D-MO).
 Mr. Keegan's testimony pertained to the Social Security Administration misleading Congress as to the need for $500,000,000 to replace the National Computer Center, when no such outlay was needed and the actual building was never replaced.
 The case made national news.